maartenba/maartenba.github.io/_posts/2019-10-02-dont-use-azure-functions-as-a-web-application.markdown

 I know, I know.
 That title is probably a bit too harsh and opinionated.
 But it got your attention, right?

 A friend of mine this week asked me whether they could use middleware in their HTTP-triggered Azure Functions, ideally even the same ones they use in ASP.NET Core applications.
-After all, the Azure Functions SDK comes with HTTP triggers that seem to use the same infrastructure, right?
+After all, the SDK comes with HTTP triggers that seem to use the same infrastructure, right?

 My immediate response was *"whyyyyyy?!?"*.
 And in this blog post, I'll try to explain.